Career Center Services and Events

 Losing employment opportunities can be incredibly frustrating, exhausting, and scary, with serious implications to your immediate needs which can’t be taken lightly.
 Having an offer rescinded is often not your fault, and it may be good to know that rejection is difficult and will likely be more common as the economy is affected.
 With that in mind, as challenging as it may be, maintaining a relationship with an employer may be essential as they are managing uncertainty with hiring abilities and a shifting economy.
 By staying as positive and respectful as possible, and not sharing a negative perspective on social media, it will set you apart positively from other candidates when future opportunities may become available.
 Follow up with the employer by expressing your understanding, reiterate your interest, and ask if they anticipate future openings.
 If you don’t get a response, keep applying for internships and jobs until you have a position secured, looking at Handshake as a starting point.
 Also, consider talking with CSU Student Legal Services to review your job contract to see if there may be any leniency.

-My interview switched from in person to video.
+My interview is a video interview.
 What advice do you have?

 We have a fantastic virtual interview preparation resource: Big Interview.
 You can choose questions you want to practice responding to, record yourself answering them, and review it to improve.
 In general, it’s important to practice virtual interviews to test your internet connection strength, make sure you have a quiet and clean environment, and get accustomed to looking into the camera to improve eye contact instead of at yourself on the screen.
 Also, check out our interview preparation resources in the Online Resource Center, or do a virtual mock interview drop-in.